PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Introduction

 \section{Introduction}

-Artificial Intelligence (AI) systems, particularly deep neural networks, are increasingly used in critical domains such as healthcare, autonomous driving, and cybersecurity.
+Artificial Intelligence (AI) systems, particularly Neural Networks (NNs) are being employed in critical sectors such as healthcare to interpret clinical images or in autonomous driving to recognize physical elements in traffic images.
 While highly performant, they often operate as black boxes that offer limited insight into the reliability of their outputs.
 This opacity becomes critical under adversarial, uncertain, or degraded input conditions.
-Conventional metrics such as accuracy or precision do not capture uncertainty or trust, leaving decision-makers without indicators of when to rely on model outputs.
-Even confidence estimates rarely account for dataset bias, label noise, or adversarial corruption.
-For instance, a diagnostic model may report 95\% confidence in a classification even when trained on mislabeled data.
+Conventional performance metrics such as accuracy or precision do not capture uncertainty or reliability, which can mislead decision-makers about the quality of a model’s outputs~\cite{10.1145/3290605.3300509}.
+For instance, a model may report 95\% accuracy in a classification task while being evaluated on mislabeled data.
+This accuracy evaluation does not account for dataset bias, label noise, or adversarial corruption.
 These challenges underscore the need for reliability measures that go beyond predictive confidence and that consider the quality and provenance of inputs, the reliability of training data, and the stability of learned parameters.

-As AI systems become integral to real-world applications, \emph{trustworthiness} has emerged as a fundamental requirement for ensuring reliability, safety, and alignment with human values.
+As AI systems become integral to critical real-world applications, \emph{trustworthiness} has emerged as a fundamental requirement for ensuring reliability, safety, and alignment with human values.
 According to the High-Level Expert Group on AI~\cite{ec2019ethics}, a trustworthy system must be lawful, ethical, and robust.
 In technical terms, this translates into measurable properties such as accuracy, robustness, fairness, and explainability~\cite{10.3389/fdata.2024.1467222}.
 Embedding these properties across the AI pipeline, from data collection to deployment, is essential for preventing failures caused by poor data quality, bias, or unstable training.
-In this work, we adopt a property-based view of trustworthiness that focuses on quantifiable technical dimensions which can be modeled and propagated within neural networks.
-Specifically, we study how trust in the dataset, the query input, and the learned parameters (assessed for the same property) jointly determine the reliability of model predictions.

-These issues become even more pronounced in transfer learning scenarios, where knowledge is reused across domains or tasks.
-Transfer learning introduces additional challenges related to both the transferability and reliability of knowledge.
-Recent studies highlight the need for frameworks that assess whether transferred knowledge remains robust, fair, and secure across varying data distributions~\cite{wu2024trustworthytransferlearningsurvey}.
-Such findings reinforce the broader need for a unified approach to measuring and propagating trust in complex neural architectures.